dannytsang/energyathome/INSTALL.md

 To find and remove this follow the instructions in [here](https://gist.github.com/dannytsang/1de83d0ecc490cb31aa01c44669e0582).

 Once complete, run [this](https://gist.github.com/dannytsang/5663dd940df6ce59436523f610387c4e) to add the new primary key.

+## 0.7.8
+Ensure you have a backup of your data before doing this.

+A change to the database engine from MyISAM to InnoDB to help optimize large datasets.
+The script to take previous installs to the new engine is in upgrade_0.7.8.sql.

+If this should fail like it did for me on the historical_data table due to the size, it might be worth running the alternative script where it will remove, re-create and insert the data.
+Both scripts may potentially take a long time so be prepared to wait for the script to run.